 Today most of the lower part of the defensive wall is the handiwork of the original Romans, while the foundations of the granaries and various other buildings have been re-erected.
 The surrounding heather and bracken provide a beautiful backdrop to this impressive historic site, while the views down into Eskdale and up to the Scafells are out-of-this-world.

-If this guide to the most beautiful places in the Lake District has piqued your interest in visiting the region, take a look at the practical and inspirational The Rough Guide to the Lake District, written by Jules Brown, with the eighth edition updated by Norm Longley (acknowledgments to them for their contributions to this article).
+If this guide to the most beautiful places in the Lake District has piqued your interest in visiting the region, take a look at the practical and inspirational Rough Guide Staycations: The Lake District.
 As a bonus, purchase of the print guidebook comes with access to a free eBook - very handy if you're out and about and don't want to lug it around, but do want all that vital info to hand.

 Header image: crystalline waters and epic mountains in the Lake District, Cumbria, England © Shutterstock